 SMILE laser eye surgery

-SMILE laser eye surgery is performed using a VisuMax femtosecond laser, which is proprietary technology of Carl Zeiss Meditec.
+SMILE eye surgery is performed using a VisuMax femtosecond laser.
+This is proprietary technology of Carl Zeiss Meditec.

 In the SMILE procedure, the surgeon uses a femtosecond laser to create a small, lens-shaped bit of tissue (lenticule) within the cornea.
-Then, with the same laser, a small arc-shaped incision is made in the surface of the cornea, and the surgeon extracts the lenticule through this incision and discards it.
+Then, with the same laser, a small arc-shaped incision is made in the surface of the cornea.
+The surgeon extracts the lenticule through this incision and discards it.

 With the tiny lenticule removed, the shape of the cornea is altered, correcting nearsightedness.
 The corneal incision heals within a few days without stitches, and sharper vision occurs very quickly.